Table of Contents

-If you're interested in adding Biotin to your dogs diet, take a look at our skin and coat chews for dogs.
-They contain Biotin and many other ingredients targeting skin health, like CBD and Wild Alaskan Salmon oil.
+If you're interested in adding Biotin to your dogs diet, take a look at our dog CBD chews.
+They contain Biotin and many other ingredients targeting skin health, like CBD oil and Wild Alaskan Salmon oil.

 Biotin for dogs with allergies

 As discussed earlier, Biotin is important for processing fatty acids and carbohydrates, downplaying an allergic response.

 Alopecia is an autoimmune disorder that causes hair to come out and is thought to be caused by an abnormal response of the hair follicles to the normal hormonal changes that occur with changing day length.
 Breeds commonly affected include Boxer Dogs, Airedale Terriers, English Bulldogs, French Bulldogs, and Schnauzers.
 Affected dogs lose hair in well-demarcated areas, typically on the flanks (both sides of the abdomen, just in front of the rear legs).

 If your dog is experiencing brittle, cracked, or split nails, Biotin may be the solution.
 Dogs use their nails every day in a plethora of different ways.
 The nails do a lot of work for a canine such as, scratching, digging, holding, and playing.
 Maintaining those healthy nails is in accord with a healthy dog.
 Biotin promotes healthy cell growth and aids in the metabolism of protein-building amino acids that are essential for nail growth.

 Biotin for Dogs Nails

 - Healthy Skin